Master of Science International Healthcare Leadership

 If programme fails to commence due to low take-up rate, students will be informed within one month before class commencement.

-Bachelor’s degree (2nd Class Honours degree or its equivalent) with minimum two years of management experience
+Bachelor’s degree (Upper 2nd Class Honours degree or its equivalent) with minimum two years of management experience

-Other qualifications - can be assessed on individual merits
+Candidates with other qualifications or extensive relevant working experience can be assessed on individual merit

 English Proficiency Requirement